This page will help you make a complaint and begin an investigation of a closed meeting.

 The Closed Meeting Investigation process does not apply to the Police Services Board or the Public Library Board.

-Further information regarding this section of the Act can be accessed at the following web link: http://www.e-laws.gov.on.ca/html/statutes/english/elaws_statutes_01m25_e.htm#BK290.
+Further information regarding this section of the Act can be accessed at the following web link: Municipal Act Section 239.

-The Municipality of Red Lake, in conjunction with other municipalities in the region, has appointed a Closed Meeting Investigator for this purpose.
-Through By-law Number 1184-09, the Municipality of Red Lake has appointed Mr. Paul S. Heayn as the Closed Meeting Investigator and has authorized him to conduct investigations upon receipt of a complaint in respect of meetings or part of meetings that are closed to the public to determine compliance with the Act or the Municipality's Procedural By-law and to report the results of such investigations to Council.
+The Ontario Ombudsman is the Closed Meeting Investigator for the Municipality of Red Lake whose role is to conduct investigations upon receipt of a complaint in respect of meetings or part of meetings that are closed to the public to determine compliance with the Act or the Municipality's Procedural By-law and to report the results of such investigations to Council.